ui-schema/ui-schema/packages/ui-schema/README.md

 JSON Schema based form + UI generator for any design system.

-Build powerful widget systems and user interfaces in no time, no matter how they should look like and how complex the logic is.
+Build powerful widget systems and user interfaces in no time, no matter how they should look like and how simple or complex your app will be - without wasting time to implement validations everytime.

 **JSON Schema versions** supported: Draft 2019-09 / Draft-08, Draft-07, Draft-06, Draft-04